mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 - an array to store values, indexed through the hashed keys
 - a collision handling strategy in case the hashing function yields non univocal mappings

-Note that in each cell of the table/array, we store the key, its hash and the data/value, no only the value.
+Note that in each cell of the table/array, we store the key, its hash and the data/value, not only the value.
 That is a way of keeping track of collisions that might arise when two different keys lead to the same hash.

 ### 1.2 Hash Function

-It is very difficult to create a good hash functions, so usually already existing ones are used; but one needs to understand their properties and how to analize them.
+It is very difficult to create good hash functions, so usually already existing ones are used; but one needs to understand their properties and how to analize them.
 #### Examples of Hash Functions

 - On-To-Function: considering `keys` are `s` strings, map them to indices `i = s[0] -'A' = 0, 1, ...`.
-However, two strings staring with the same letter collide, so we need to deal with that.
+However, two strings starting with the same letter collide, so we need to deal with that.
 - [Petals around the rose](https://en.wikipedia.org/wiki/Petals_Around_the_Rose): we throw 5 dice and count the number of "petals" or extrinsic dots of numbers that have a dot in the center ("roses": 1-3-5).
 Basically, we map a set of 5 numbers between 1-6 to another integer.
 However, odd numbers are not mapped and different sets of dice might lead to the same number of petals = collision.

 #### Properties

 A hash function `h()` must fulfill the following:

-- It mus map the key into an integer.
+- It must map the key into an integer.
 - The mapping must be as compressed as possible; that can be achieved with the `modulo` operator.

 A **good hash function** `h()` has 3 characteristics